JIANG-CX/JIANG-CX.github.io/_pages/about.md

 Education
 ======
 * Ph.D.
 The Hong Kong University of Science and Technology, 2022 - Present
-  * Department of Electronic and Computer Engineering
+  * Department of Electronic and Computer Engineering, Supervisor: Prof. [Shaojie SHEN]

 * B.S.
 Zhejiang University, 2018 - 2022
   * Major: Automation, College of Control Science and Engineering